Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Risk Summary

-There are risks to the mother and fetus from acute ST elevation myocardial infarction, which is a medical emergency in pregnancy and can be fatal if left untreated (see Clinical Considerations).
+There are risks to the mother and fetus from acute ST elevation myocardial infarction and acute ischemic stroke, which are medical emergencies in pregnancy and can be fatal if left untreated (see Clinical Studies).
 Published data consisting of a small number of case reports involving the use of related thrombolytic agents in pregnant women have not identified an increased risk of major birth defects.
 There are no data on the use of tenecteplase during pregnancy to evaluate for a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.

 TNKase does not elicit maternal and direct embryo toxicity in rabbits following a single IV administration.
 In developmental toxicity studies conducted in rabbits, the no observable effect level (NOEL) of a single IV administration of TNKase on maternal or developmental toxicity (5 mg/kg) was approximately 7 times human exposure (based on AUC) at the dose for STEMI.